 Approved 2021 budget focuses on priority services with Zero Percent Tax Increase

+The 2021 budget focuses on providing priority services to the community while mitigating the economic impacts from COVID 19 within a zero percent tax increase.
 Although 68 percent of respondents supported a moderate increase to maintain priority services, Council opted for a zero percent tax increase to navigate through the challenging economic times of COVID-19.

-Approximately $6.3 million was approved for capital projects including, but not limited to, additional upgrades to the wastewater treatment plant and the addition of Solar Panels to the recreation center.
+- Approximately $6.3 million was approved for capital projects including, but not limited to, additional upgrades to the wastewater treatment plant and the addition of Solar Panels to the recreation center.
 Capital project previously approved includes the completion of the Arts and Learning Campus and upgrades to underground infrastructure along North Railway Street from McRae Street to Poplar Avenue with improvements to the streetscape planned for 2022.

-Approximately $58 million was approved for operating expenditures including one-time costs to upgrade health and safety measures at the aquatics centre, undertake a feasibility study for additional indoor recreation amenities to support future growth, and to implement an online permitting system that will simplify permitting information for the public, and streamline municipal approvals required for development.
+- Approximately $58 million was approved for operating expenditures including one-time costs to upgrade health and safety measures at the aquatics centre, undertake a feasibility study for additional indoor recreation amenities to support future growth, and to implement an online permitting system that will simplify permitting information for the public, and streamline municipal approvals required for development.

-Funding was also approved to implement some elements in the Affordable Housing Strategy to advance the Town’s efforts to create more diverse housing that meets the needs of all residents at all ages and stages of their lives.
+- Funding was also approved to implement some elements in the Affordable Housing Strategy to advance the Town’s efforts to create more diverse housing that meets the needs of all residents at all ages and stages of their lives.

-Council endorsed citizen recommended service level reductions for 2021 only, such as maintaining a four-day per week schedule for the museum and art gallery, and decreasing service hours for municipal enforcement.
+- Council endorsed citizen recommended service level reductions for 2021 only, such as maintaining a four-day per week schedule for the museum and art gallery, and decreasing service hours for municipal enforcement.
 Permanent changes to service levels were approved for a reduction in mowing cycles and the amount of printed material produced by the Town.

-The budget also includes a 2.26 percent increase to utility rates, which reflects inflation costs for these services.
+- The budget also includes a 2.26 percent increase to utility rates, which reflects inflation costs for these services.

 According to a 2020 report from the Canadian Federation of Independent Businesses, Okotoks continues to have one of the lowest spending per capita rates in the province, ranking fifth for medium-sized municipalities.